yah01/cyflag/README.md

 - [English](README.md)
 - [中文](README.zh_CN.md)

-*cyflag* is a lib for parsing flags(CLI arguments), which being used frequently in CLI(Command-Line Interface). it's easier to use and has less limitation than the go standard lib *flag*.
+*cyflag* is a lib for parsing flags(CLI arguments, or other arguments represented by string), which being used frequently in CLI(Command-Line Interface). it's easier to use and has less limitation than the go standard lib *flag*.

 ## QuickStart
 ```go